Columbus Zoo and Aquarium: 1950 to present

-Loss of accreditation
+Loss and restoration of accreditation

-Additionally, zoo executives were reported by The Columbus Dispatch as having inappropriate businesses practices that used zoo resources for personal use.
+In 2021, zoo executives were reported by The Columbus Dispatch as having inappropriate businesses practices that used zoo resources for personal use.
 Zoo officials addressed the allegations, admitting to mistakes and cut ties to institutions involved but did not clarify specific issues.
 On October 7, 2021, the Columbus Zoo was to lose its Association of Zoos and Aquariums accredited status for financial mismanagement and animal endangerment.
 The zoo appealed the decision, and kept its accreditation provisionally.
-In December 2021 this appeal was denied, with an option to reapply in autumn 2022.
+In December 2021, this appeal was denied, with an option to reapply in autumn 2022.

-In December 2021, Tom Schmidt became the president and CEO of the Columbus Zoo.
-Schmidt came to Columbus from the Texas State Aquarium in Corpus Christi, Texas, and plans to improve the zoo's image and restore its accreditation.
+Also in December, Tom Schmid became the president and CEO of the Columbus Zoo.
+Schmid came to Columbus from the Texas State Aquarium in Corpus Christi, Texas, and planned to improve the zoo's image and restore its accreditation.

+The zoo regained AZA accreditation in March 2023.
+It is also accredited by the Zoological Association of America.

 Exhibits

-The Columbus Zoo is divided into regions, each housing animals from a particular region of the world.
+The Columbus Zoo is divided into eight regions, each housing animals from a particular region of the world.
 Each region is themed for the particular area of the world they are representing, though older regions are themed less than the newly constructed ones.
 Food and souvenir shops are located throughout the zoo, each one also themed for the region the shop is in.

 There are three modes of transportation through the zoo other than walking.
-These include a train that circles the North America region, a tram that borders the southern part of the North America Region that takes visitors to Polar Frontier, and a boat ride around the Islands of Southeast Asia region.
+These include a train that circles the North America Trek, a tram that borders the southern part of the North America Trek that takes visitors to Polar Frontier, and a boat ride around the Islands of Southeast Asia region.

 Adventure Cove

-Adventure Cove opened in 2020.
-This region contains a pool for California sea lions and harbor seals, Jack Hanna's Animal Encounter Village, and the Stingray Bay.
+"Adventure Cove" opened in July 2020.
+This region contains a pool for California sea lions and harbor seals, Jack Hanna's Animal Encounter Village, which houses a rotating cast of around twenty of the Zoo's ambassador animal species, and the Stingray Bay, which predates the rest of the region, having opened in June 2012.